HeapsIO/heaps-doc/Sample-games-with-resources.md

 # Sample games with resources

+These games should include
+- the bare minimum to make up for a basic game
+- and include **game assets/resources** (e.g. sprites, sounds, music)

 ## Basic templates

 These provide only a basic template to develop a kind of game or genre.